Osiris-Team/Osiris-Team/README.md

 Below you can find some curated (open-source and proprietary) projects that give you a good overview of my strengths.
 You can also view a list of my most successful open-source projects [here](https://github.com/Osiris-Team?tab=repositories&q=&type=&language=&sort=stargazers) if you are interested.

+Take a look at some client reviews (average 4.8/5 stars), all of them can be found here on [Fiverr](https://www.fiverr.com/osiristeam):

+> Really enjoyed working with him, put alot of effort into the work and solved all my issues.
+Really recommend working with him and would love to work with him again in the future! - l_12346, Australia

+> I had hired several developers from Fiverr, however everyone failed except this developer.
+He was the only one able to identify my problem and solve it. - domenicherge649, Germany

+> Great communication and fast replies, delivered what was asked for.
+Before any important decision, always asked which approach was in my best interest. - mani_monti, Portugal

 #### Custom ERP Web-Panel

 A fully custom ERP Web-Panel with individual features requested by the client like an integrated web-based pdf-editor with presets and automatic data filling, a products database and customer information data storage, as well as multi-user collaboration capabalities and integrated chat and google synchronized calendar.